Brichis - Delegate Communication Thread

 Delegate statement

 Firstly, allow me to introduce myself.
-My name is Bricia, although you’re welcome to call me Brichis.
-I am project manager at General Magic, in addition to being a Co-Founder of Ethereum Mexico.
+My name is Bricia, although you’re welcome to call me Brichis and I am Co-Founder of Ethereum Mexico.

 My decision to become a delegate was sparked by discussions regarding the OP distribution for the Retroactive Funding that Ethereum Mexico received.
 When asked if anyone was interested in Public Goods, I responded with a resounding yes.
 It all seemed to fall into place.
 We weren’t aware of any other Mexican delegate involved in any protocol, and Optimism felt like the perfect choice for me.
 After exploring various aspects of web3 over the past year and a half, I had decided to zero in on Public Goods.
 The concept of impact = profit is disruptive, and I am excited about the prospect of being part of this future.